 Governments and corporations use technology to remove privacy and argue this is the price of progress.
 One of the core principles of Black Sky is that technology and privacy are both human rights and support one another.
 Human rights evolve and expand as we develop new technology.

 While the European enlightenment brought us the idea of universal rights, only certain people, limited by gender and race, can access these rights.
 Today, technology also limits human rights.
 Black Sky wants to explore the relationship between technology and privacy and how to make privacy a foundation of new technology and assist in the development of technologies to support privacy, including anonymous participation and resistance to Sybil attacks.

-Art as a Generative Source for knowledge
+Art as a Generative Source for Knowledge

-In The Dawn of Everything, Graeber and Wengrew note how rituals and games are a testbed for new ideas, forms of organizing, and governance.
+In The Dawn of Everything, Graeber and Wengrow note how rituals and games are a testbed for new ideas, forms of organizing, and governance.
 Creating culture allows Black Sky to wayfind paths for minimizing dystopia and maximizing cosmic harmony.